 Chiropractic care offers an entirely non-invasive way to heal sports injuries.

 No prescription medicine is needed and no surgery is required.

 Dr. Linder customizes sports injury treatment based upon the exact injury, the patient's symptoms, and the faulty body mechanics that contributed to the injury

 In addition to chiropractic adjustments to properly align the spine, Dr. Linder may also use his specialized sports injury training to perform treatments using:

 - The Functional Movement Screen

 - Rocktape Kinesiology taping

-Patients may also learn specfic exercises from Dr. Linder, which will aid in strengthening the injured area to lower the chances of re-injury.
+Patients may also learn specific exercises from Dr. Linder, which will aid in strengthening the injured area to lower the chances of re-injury.